糖心vlog短视频

 November 17, 2023

-Elisabeth Haub School of Law at 糖心vlog短视频 students and coaches at the Tournament of Champions 2023 Competition
+Pace Law students and coaches at Tournament of Champions 2023 event.

 Students from the Elisabeth Haub School of Law at 糖心vlog短视频糖心vlog短视频檚 Trial Advocacy Team were honored with an invitation to compete in the Tournament of Champions Competition hosted by the University of Houston.
 This year糖心vlog短视频檚 Haub Law team, consisting of Josephe Demonte (3L), Chloe Devanny (3L), Liam Rattigan (3L), and Madison Lane (2L), finished in fourth place at the end of the preliminary rounds and was ultimately eliminated by the UCLA team, who made it to the finals.
 Haub Law糖心vlog短视频檚 Tournament of Champions team was coached by the dedicated alumni AJ Muller 糖心vlog短视频15, Mike Luterzo 糖心vlog短视频20, and Madison Stewart 糖心vlog短视频21.